NLnetLabs/cascade/doc/manual/source/quick-start.rst

 ..
 Tip::

    Cascade needs to running before you proceed further.
-See "Configuring Cascade" above for how to configure and start Cascade.
+See :ref:`Configuring Cascade <cascade-config>` above on how to configure and start Cascade.

 .. code-block:: bash